 - learning all the keyboard shortcuts to speed up your workflow

-These all help, and they help quite a bit!
-But even with these tricks up your sleeve, removing silence takes a lot of time.
+These all help quite a bit!
+But even with these tricks up your sleeve, removing silence is still a manual slog.

 What if the computer did it for you?